alex/what-happens-when/README.rst

 Browser
 -------
+A `web browser` is an application used by users mostly for accessing the web and the Internet.
 The browser's functionality is to present the web resource you choose, by requesting it from the server and displaying it in the browser window.
 The resource is usually an HTML document, but may also be a PDF, image, or some other type of content.
 The location of the resource is specified by the user using a URI (Uniform Resource Identifier).

 The way the browser interprets and displays HTML files is specified in the HTML and CSS specifications.
 These specifications are maintained